naffnuff/SnesEmulator/README.md

 * The Legend of Zelda - A Link to the Past
 * Super Metroid

-As of now, these three games are playable, however, there is no audio (on master, there is on the experimental and not quite stable audio branch).
+As of now, these three games are playable, though the audio is limited in features.

 ## Build dependencies
-In order to build the source you will need a compiler capable of C++17.
-Visual Studio 2019 Community is the main tool I used, but I have also worked to keep compability with GCC (v7.3.1) and CMake (v3.10).
+In order to build the source you will need a compiler capable of C++20.
+Visual Studio 2022 Community is the main tool I use, but I have also worked to keep compability with GCC (v7.3.1) and CMake (v3.10).
 You will also need
 * GLFW (v3.3)
 * OpenGL (v3.2)
-* PortAudio (v19.6) (audio branch only)
+* PortAudio (v19.6)

 ## Sources and acknowledgements
-I read a lot to get me going with this project.
+I read a lot to get started with this project.
 So far I have found that the following documents contain all the information on the SNES I needed to write this emulator.
 Most of them are a product of the work of other enthusiasts who often had to reverse engineer the hardware themselves.
 Without them, this would have been a much harder task.
 ### WDC 65816 (CPU)
 #### Table of opcodes
 http://www.defence-force.org/computing/oric/coding/annexe_2/index.htm